angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 ## What Makes Signal Forms Different

-Signal Forms represent a paradigm shift from Angular's existing form approaches of Template Driven and Reactive Forms.
+Signal Forms represent a paradigm shift from Angular's existing form approaches of Template-Driven and Reactive Forms.
-They follow three core principles:
+The new approach follows three core principles:

 1. **Full data model control**:
-   Form data is managed as a Signal that we create, control, and can update directly at any time.
+   Form data is managed as a signal that we create, control, and can update directly at any time.
 2. **Declarative logic**:
    Validation logic is described through code in a reusable schema.
 3. **Structural mapping**:
    The field structure mirrors the data structure 1:1.
-It is not necessary to create the form model manually but it is derived from the data model.
+It is not necessary to create the form model manually, but it is automatically derived from the data model.

 ## Setting up the Data Model

-The first step in creating a Signal Form is defining our data model.
+The first step in creating a Signal Form is to define our data model.
-For this blig post, we will create a user registration form.
+For this blog post, we will create a user registration form.
-A TypeScript interface defines all the fields we need:
+A TypeScript interface defines all the fields we need.
+A new user can provide name and age, multiple email addresses, and choose whether to subscribe to a newsletter via a checkbox.
+Finally, they must agree to the terms and conditions.

 ```typescript
 export interface RegisterFormData {